apple/swift-log/README.md

 }
 ```

-Instructing `swift-log` to use your logging backend as the one the whole application (including all libraries) should use is very simple:
+Instructing `SwiftLog` to use your logging backend as the one the whole application (including all libraries) should use is very simple:

     LoggingSystem.bootstrap(MyLogHandler.init)